-Student unrest at Madrid University's medical School continued yesterday (Friday, January 14th) with renewed demonstrations and an attempted sit-in.
+Background: Student unrest at Madrid University's medical School continued yesterday (Friday, January 14th) with renewed demonstrations and an attempted sit-in.
 Police were out in force to keep the students moving.

 The demonstration came 24 hours after university authorities closed the medical faculty and struck 4,000 students off the roll because of an earlier strike.
 Only those who disclaim involvement in the strike will be allowed to continue their studies.

 SYNOPSIS: A new outbreak of student unrest at Madrid University on Friday.
 The trouble centres on the university's Medical School, and police were out in force to prevent demonstrators reaching the university buildings and staging a sit-in.
 Twenty-four hours earlier, the authorities had closed the medical faculty and struck four-thousand undergraduates off the roll because of a previous student strike.